pulibrary/rdss-handbook/globus.md

     sudo globus-connect-server collection role create $collection_id administrator rl3667@princeton.edu sudo globus-connect-server collection role create $collection_id administrator jh6441@princeton.edu
     ```
-1. In princeton_ansible directory in a `pipenv shell` on your local machine, see the aws key information needed
-    ```
-    ansible-vault view group_vars/globus/vault.yml
-    ```
+1. In last pass utilize the RDSS Globus AWS information

 1.  visit the collection on https://app.globus.org/collections?scope=administered-by-me
     1. Click on the credentials tab and click continue to setup the credentials for accessing s3 (utilize the IAM key from above)

 ### Create a guest Collection for public access to the mapped collection

 Guest collections are public and readonly, we use them for the general public to be able to download the data.
+Only do this for the post curation node.
+No public node is desired for pre-curation and embargo

 ** this is a manual step **
 Choose one of the following for the name: